• Loon Sounds

 • When posting to chat, consider that there may be dozens of people reading your post, so avoid personal discussions.

-• Restrain from posting about other nests.
-It confuses other viewers, especially if they are looking at past chat posts to catch up.
+• Restrain from posting about other nests, especially this year when two are active at the same time.
+It confuses other viewers, especially if they are looking at past chat posts for time stamps in order to catch up.
 In cases where the information about other nests is too important to keep quiet, please be clear that your post is about another nest.

 • Contribute questions and comments that are on topic and family friendly.
 Don’t worry about asking about something that has come up before.
 Many viewers are stopping by for the first time.
-The LPC staff is happy to answer questions, and regular chatters are often willing to offer their opinions and insight.
+The regular chatters are often willing to offer their opinions and insight.
 We are all here to learn.

 • People are welcome to say hello when they first join a chat session but others should limit the cascaded acknowledgements of “hellos”, “good byes”, “thank yous” and “how are yous” especially during times when there are a lot of viewers.
 Too much chatter makes it hard for other viewers to find information about loons in the chat stream.
 In other words, please help keep the signal to noise ratio more signal, less noise.